MarceloM47/Macchanger/README.md

-# MACCHANGER
+# MACCHANGER 📡

 A simple tool to change your mac address

-Enter your network card and the mac address you want and voila!
+1. Enter your network card

+2. Enter the mac address you want

+3. and ready!